Research on addiction treatment continues to evolve and emerge.

 First in their success rating, popularity, and availability are the highly acclaimed 12-Step programs derived from Alcoholics Anonymous.
 For over 65 years, millions of men and women have found sobriety and continued dedication to recovery with this program.
 Although most professionals agree AA is essential to long-term sobriety, it’s not the “do all / end all” for everyone.
 When addiction co-occurs with mental health disorders like anxiety, depression, PTSD, or bipolar, recovery may require additional pharmacotherapies and/or behavioral therapies.

 - Long / Short Term Residential Treatment

 - Individual and Group Counseling

-It is best to work closely with an addition specialist to best determine which recovery solution is best for your situation.
+It is best to work closely with an addiction specialist to determine which recovery solution is right for your situation.
 Once that has been established, different treatment modalities will be implemented to address specific aspects of drug addiction and its consequences for the individual, family, and society.